New York: Alumni Reception with Dr. Liesbeth Veenhoff

 What determines the way we age?

-After the welcome word from the University of Groningen, Dr. Veenhoff will explain that the most common, terrible diseases all share one thing.
+After the welcome word from the University of Groningen, Dr. Veenhoff explained that the most common, terrible diseases all share one thing.
 Parkinson's, Alzheimer's, Diabetes and Cancer are all very different diseases, but all manifest at an older age.
 What happens to our aging cells that makes us more susceptible to disease?
 What determines the way we age?
 Dr. Veenhoff is determined to understanding the process.
 To answer the immensely complex questions, Dr. Veenhoff looks at the biology of aging on a cell-level.

 Liesbeth Veenhoff is an associate professor at the UMCG, at the European Research Institute for the Biology of Ageing (ERIBA).
 The institute focuses on fundamental biological problems, and Dr. Veenhoff and her team research the cell nucleus: the 'treasure box' of our cells where DNA is stored.